pingcap/docs-cn/develop/dev-guide-paginate-results.md

 <SimpleTab groupId="language">
 <div label="SQL" value="sql">

 For example, to let users of the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application view the latest published books in a paginated manner, you can use the `LIMIT 0, 10` statement, which returns the first page of the result list, with a maximum of 10 records per page.
-To get the second page, you can change the statement to `LIMIT 10, 10`, and so on.
+To get the second page, you can change the statement to `LIMIT 10, 10`.

 {{< copyable "sql" >}}